benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 }
 ```

-Note that I could have used `json.Encoder` to stream directly to the response.
+Note that I could have used [`json.Encoder`](https://pkg.go.dev/encoding/json#Encoder) to stream directly to the response.
 However, error handling is a bit tricky: if there's a JSON marshaling error and `Encoder.Encode` has already written something to the response, you can't return a non-200 HTTP status.
 In the `Album` case an error is unlikely (impossible?) because it's such a simple struct, but in the general case JSON encoding can return errors, so I'm marshaling the struct to a `[]byte` first.

-Similarly, for unmarshaling you can use `Decoder.Decode` and read directly from the request body -- however, that is really [designed for streams](https://ahmet.im/blog/golang-json-decoder-pitfalls/).
+Similarly, for unmarshaling you can use [`json.Decoder`](https://pkg.go.dev/encoding/json#Decoder) to read directly from the request body -- however, that is really [designed for streams](https://ahmet.im/blog/golang-json-decoder-pitfalls/).

 ## Validation

-It's one of the first rules of web security, or any development for that matter, to always validate user input.
+It's one of the first rules of web security, or any software for that matter, to always validate user input.
 Without validation, a user of the service could add an album with no ID, no title or artist name, or a negative (or impossibly huge) price.

 I've added a few lines of validation code to the add-album endpoint, as well as a structured way to return validation errors so the client can display helpful error messages.
-Here's the full code:
+Here's the full validation code:

 ```go